 Induction

 The induction will take place within your first few weeks as a PGR.
-You’ll need to attend your University induction(s), and then the whole ARIES cohort will usually meet together at Hautbois Activity Centre in North Norfolk for an introduction to what it means to be an ARIES PGR, how to approach a PhD, and where your PhD could take you.
-You’ll learn about the context of NERC research, gain skills and learn about tools to help you move forward into your postgraduate studies.
+You’ll need to attend your University induction(s), and then the whole ARIES cohort will usually meet together at Hautbois Activity Centre in North Norfolk.
+These three days comprise an introduction to what it means to be an ARIES PGR, how to approach a PhD, and where your PhD could take you.
+You’ll learn about the context of NERC research, gain skills, and learn about tools to help you move forward into your postgraduate studies.
 There will be plenty of opportunity to socialise with your ARIES cohort and take part in various activities – this is where you’ll begin to build your cohort of peer support.

 Winter School